inlivedev/inlive-website/content/docs/tutorials/live-stream-api/app-with-sdk/index.md

 ## Summary

 The tutorial above shows you how we use the SDK to create a live stream client where you can capture video and audio from your browser and send it for live streaming using WebRTC.
-The tutorial is only applied for web application, but using the basic WebRTC as explain in this[WebRTC tutorial](../app-with-webrtc/index.md) you can easily build a live streaming client for Android or iOS by use directly our API endpoints for WebRTC connection.
+The tutorial is only applied for web application, but using the basic WebRTC as explain in this [WebRTC tutorial](/docs/tutorials/live-stream-api/tutorial-app-with-webrtc/) you can easily build a live streaming client for Android or iOS by use directly our API endpoints for WebRTC connection.

 Let us knows if you have any question by posting your question to our [Github Discussion](https://github.com/orgs/inlivedev/discussions/categories/q-a).